ddev/ddev.com/src/content/blog/ddev-local-scratch-macos.md

 ---
-title: "How to setup a Mac development environment with DDEV-Local"
+title: "How to set up a Mac development environment with DDEV"
 pubDate: 2018-06-14
 summary: Guide to setting up DDEV for local development on a Mac.
 author: Randy Fay